-There are good and bad people everywhere that you go and for the most part, I felt pretty comfortable in Vietnam, however the country is rife with scams and incidents of petty crime.
+There are good and bad people everywhere that you go and for the most part, I felt pretty comfortable throughout my Vietnam travel experience, however the country is rife with scams and incidents of petty crime.
 Though South East Asia is a well trodden backpacker route, people tend to take this as an assurance that the region is completely safe, but that shouldn’t mean that you should not use your common sense or exert general safety precautions.

-As a solo female, I felt that I was attracting an awful lot of attention at times.
+As a solo female travelling alone in Vietnam, I felt that I was attracting an awful lot of attention at times.
 In Ho Chi Minh City, I was followed by groups of men on several occasions who were following me around taking my photograph or shouting lewd things.
 The best way to handle this is to walk with determination and not even acknowledge their presence.
 If someone is really harassing you though, head to a public area or into a local store and make someone aware of what is happening.

 As an example, I often found myself entering coffee shops or restaurants and ordering something, only to be given a significantly smaller portion than that which the locals around me were eating/drinking, or they would charge me a completely different price to that which was on the menu.
 When I questioned such instances, the servers would often make out as though I had ordered something different.
 It’s a shame as this certainly doesn’t happen in